bestcaptchasolver/bestcaptchasolver-javascript/README.md

 This method returns an object, with the `text` attribute for image captcha or `gresponse` if submission was done for reCAPTCHA

+The returned object also contains a `proxy_status` attribute, which will tell if any proxy was used in completion, and if not, why

 **Affiliate ID**

 ```javascript